bpineau/aws-iam-mfa/README.md

 The users' PGP public keys can be provided either as "keybase:userid", or inline (base64 encoded).

-To decrypt those secrets the user should:
+To decrypt their secrets the user should:

 ```
 # or "echo ... | keybase pgp decrypt"